 For starters, plan for rain year-round.
 To different degrees, but no season is safe.
 It’s part of what makes Ireland so beautiful and green.

-The summer (obviously) has the warmest, driest weather.
+The summer (obviously) has the warmest weather.
 It also has the most tourists.

 Fewer people visit in the winter, but the weather is colder and wetter, and several seasonal attractions are closed down until spring.
 Because of how far north Ireland is, the sun also rises late and sets early in the winter.
 On the winter solstice, Ireland sees only 7.5 hours of daylight.

 My recommendation for honeymooning in Ireland is to visit in one of the shoulder seasons.
 Spring and autumn are the best of both worlds: the weather is more mild, and the crowds are fewer.
-I personally like to time my visits for late summer or early autumn.
-I have special photography packages for that time of year; you can read about them here!
+I personally like to time my visits for late spring or early autumn.
+I have special photography packages for those times of year; you can read about them here!

 From cosy bed and breakfasts to luxurious castle hotels, the country has a wide range of accommodation options to suit every budget and preference.
 A unique selling point is obviously the plethora of castles.
 But whether you’re looking for something rustic and authentic or modern and upscale, there’s a perfect place to call home when honeymooning in Ireland.